WebOrigami/docs/src/content/framework/tutorial.md

 Inside the curly braces, you can do the same things you can in formulas: call JavaScript functions, reference real and virtual files, or extract specific data with slash-separated paths.

-<span class="tutorialStep"></span> **Try it:** Using the Glitch user interface, create a new file called `index.ori`: Next to the `src` folder on the left, click the `⋮` icon, then **Add File to Folder**, then type `index.ori`.
+<span class="tutorialStep"></span> **Try it:** Using the Glitch user interface, create a new file called `index.orit`: Next to the `src` folder on the left, click the `⋮` icon, then **Add File to Folder**, then type `index.orit`.
 This will become the template file for your index page.

-A `.ori` template file can define any kind of text content.
-Here you'll use it to define HTML, so in `index.ori` you can enter regular HTML interspersed with curly brace placeholders.
+A `.orit` template file can define any kind of text content.
+Here you'll use it to define HTML, so in `index.orit` you can enter regular HTML interspersed with curly brace placeholders.

 <span class="tutorialStep"></span> Inside the template, enter opening and closing `h1` tags to create a heading.
 Inside the heading tags, put a `\{\{` `}}` placeholder that displays your site's `title`.